josephrw12/cortex-c2/README.md

 -  open the index.html file in the ./team_server_client folder and issue commands (If the team server runs some where other than on the same machine as the client edut the API_URL in the client)

 # Important
-- This is work in progress, and I do not know how far this will go, your support is highly appreciated, and I am open to accpeting your contributions to the project
+- This is work in progress, and I do not know how far this will go, your support is highly appreciated, and I am open to accpeting your contributions to the project (read the contributing.md file)
 - I used claude ai to help in the build process
 - Visit my web site at https://cyberigniter.link